project-hatohol/hatohol/server/README.md

 ## How to start
 (0.1) Run MySQL server for storing configuration.
-Type the following comannds to run MySQL server.
+Type the following commands to run MySQL server.

     # system mysql start